-• In cooperation with the Dean, initiates recommendations to the Graduate Faculty (this procedure is not intended to prevent a faculty member from bringing any recommendation or request directly before
+- Evaluates department requests relating to proposed graduateprograms. - Reviews existing programs and curricula. - In cooperation with the Dean, initiates recommendations to the Graduate Faculty (this procedure is not intended to prevent a faculty member from bringing any recommendation or request directly before the Graduate Faculty).

-Faculty in the respective colleges.
+The Graduate Council is composed of 21 members and the Dean of the Graduate School, who serves as chair.
+There are nineteen faculty and two student representatives.
+Associate deans serve in a nonvoting, ex officio capacity.
+Members representing a college or a combination of colleges are elected by the Graduate Faculty in the respective colleges.
 The term of office of the elected members is three years and that of the graduate students is one year.
 Members may not succeed themselves until three years have elapsed following the completion of their last term.
 A majority of the Graduate Council constitutes a quorum for the transaction of business

 The composition of the Graduate Council is as follows: two members from the College of Agriculture; four members from the College of Arts and Sciences; one member from the College of Business and Economics; two members from the Colleges of Communications and Information Studies, of Social Work and the Graduate Centers (Patterson and Martin Schools); two members from the College of Education; one member from the College of Engineering; one member from the Colleges of Design and of Fine Arts; one member from the Colleges of Health Sciences, Nursing, and Public Health; two members from the College of Medicine; one member from the Colleges of Pharmacy and Dentistry; two members appointed by the Dean of the Graduate School; and two student members selected by the Graduate Council.
-The membership of Graduate Council for 2017-18 is as follows:
+The membership of Graduate Council for 2018-19 is as follows: